uhafner/warnings-ng-plugin-devenv/README.md

 in the folder `.idea` that references all modules of the Warnings plugin.
 This project contains presets of my [coding style](https://github.com/uhafner/codingstyle) and some other helpful configurations.

-It should be possible to use other IDEs (Eclipse, Netbeans) as well.
-The analysis-model library has configuration files (coding style, analysis configuration) for Eclipse.
-However, these files are not yet available for the other modules.
+It should be possible to use other IDEs (Eclipse, Netbeans, Visual Studio Code) as well.

 ### Running unit and integration tests

-Use the provided IntelliJ Run Configurations `All in [module-name]` to run the unit and integrations tests of the corrsponding module.
+Use the provided IntelliJ Run Configurations `All in [module-name]` to run the unit and integrations tests of the corresponding module.
 These configurations are already configured to record the branch coverage of the corresponding module packages (use the `Run with Coverage` action).

 ### Debugging

-Before you can debug your changes you first need to find out where your code is running: on the controller or on the agent?
+Before you can debug your changes, you first need to find out where your code is running: on the controller or on the agent?
 If you are unsure, then run both remote debuggers, set some breakpoints and wait for the corresponding debugger to stop.

-#### Debugging Jenkins controller
+#### Debugging the Jenkins controller

 The docker compose configuration starts the Jenkins controller automatically in 'Debug' mode, i.e., it is listening to remote debug requests.
-If your code runs in the controller then you simply need to attach a remote debugger at `localhost:8000` (mapped to the same port in the docker container).
+If your code runs in the controller, then you need to attach a remote debugger at `localhost:8000` (mapped to the same port in the docker container).
 Use the provided `Jenkins Controller (Remote Debugger)` Debug configuration to connect a debugger in IntelliJ.

-#### Debugging Jenkins agent
+#### Debugging the Jenkins agent

 The docker compose configuration also starts the Jenkins agent automatically in 'Debug' mode, i.e., it is listening to remote debug requests.
-In order to debug your changes you simply need to attach a remote debugger at `localhost:8001` (mapped to the same port in the docker container).
+Attach a remote debugger at `localhost:8001` (mapped to the same port in the docker container) to debug code that is running on the agent.
 Use the provided `Jenkins Agent (Remote Debugger)` Debug configuration to connect a debugger in IntelliJ.

 ### Running UI tests

 UI tests can be started using the corresponding launchers `UI Tests [module] (Firefox)` or `UI Tests [module] (Chrome)`.
 Note that both launchers require an installation of the corresponding Selenium drivers.
 If these drivers are not installed in `/opt/bin` on your local machine then you need to adapt the launcher configurations to match your setup.

-All UI tests require to run within a given subject under test (i.e, Jenkins under test, JUT), see [Acceptance Test Harness](https://github.com/jenkinsci/acceptance-test-harness) project for more details.
+All UI tests require running within a given subject under test (i.e, Jenkins under test, JUT), see [Acceptance Test Harness](https://github.com/jenkinsci/acceptance-test-harness) project for more details.

 ## Starting Jenkins